-Install a new O-ring (10) on the shoulder of the intermediate (8, Figure E-2).
+Install a new O-ring (19) on the shoulder of the intermediate (8, Figure E-2).

 Carefully position the seal plate and stationary seal components on the rotor shaft.
-Align the holes in the seal plate for the capscrews (23) with those in the intermediate and slide the seal plate onto the shaft until fully seated against the intermediate.
+Align the holes in the seal plate for the capscrews (21) with those in the intermediate and slide the seal plate onto the shaft until fully seated against the intermediate.
 Be careful not to damage the stationary seat already installed in the seal plate.
-Apply "Neverseeze" or equivalent compound to the threads of the capscrews (23).
-Secure the seal plate to the intermediate by torquing the capscrews to 3.3 ft. lbs.
-(637 in. lbs. or 0,45 m. kg.).
+Secure the seal plate to the intermediate with the flat head capscrews (21).